GOP senior statesmen making push for a carbon tax

-WASHINGTON (AP) — A group of Republican senior statesmen are pushing for a carbon tax to combat the effects of climate change, and hoping to sell their plan to the White House.
+WASHINGTON (AP) — A group of Republican senior statesmen is pushing for a carbon tax to combat the effects of climate change, and hoping to sell their plan to the White House.

 Former Secretary of State Jim Baker is leading the effort, which also includes former Secretary of State George Shultz.
 In an opinion piece published Tuesday night in The Wall Street Journal, they argued “there is mounting evidence of problems with the atmosphere that are growing too compelling to ignore.”

 The group will meet Wednesday with White House officials, including Vice President Mike Pence, senior adviser Jared Kushner, and Gary Cohn, director of the National Economic Council.
-Ivanka Trump is also expected to attend, according to a person familiar with the plans.
+Ivanka Trump was also invited to the meeting, according to a person familiar with the plans, but it was not clear whether she planned to attend.
 The person was not authorized to discuss the meeting publicly and insisted on anonymity.

 Carbon taxes are designed to raise the cost of fossil fuels to bring down consumption.
 Baker and Shultz detailed in the opinion piece their plan for a gradually increasing carbon tax, with dividends being returned to people, as well as border adjustments for the carbon content of exports and imports and the rollback of regulations.